 After we pulled out as many cause and effect relationships as we could and annotated the paper (a little bit like we would with a close reading passage), we turned it into a foldable in our interactive notebook.
 You can see the outside of it here, and on the inside we wrote the effect.
 This challenged their thinking a bit because some of the annotations we made were written with the effect first and the cause second.
 It was perfect to get them thinking about the different formats of cause and effect!

-After we went through the review, I had a pile of about 20 books for students to read and write out cause and effect relationships.
-You can truly use just about any book for this, but here are a few of my favorites after seeing them in action with kids…
+After we went through the review, I had a pile of about 20 books (Amazon affiliate link) for students to read and write out cause and effect relationships.
+You can truly use just about any book for this, but here are a few of my favorites after seeing them in action with kids.

 Next, I used my Generating Cause and Effect Task Cards for their cause and effect interactive component.
-We used a modification of the Thinking Maps cause and effect map, as seen below.
 I printed out the task cards at 50% their original size and gave each student four to glue in their notebooks.
 They wrote the cause and effect relationships and shared with a neighbor.
 I LOVE using task cards in interactive notebooks this way!

 I wanted to throw in a super engaging “competition” element to this lesson, so I had them create cause and effect chains.
 I gave each partner group a small strip of paper that had an event on it.
 Then, they had to create chain reaction cause and effect stories based on the event.
 This was really challenging because they had to create a CAUSE and EFFECT for the event, and then go backwards to create the story.
 Basically, the event I gave them had to end up in the middle of the chain, with events leading up to it, and events following it.
 I only gave them 15 minutes to do as much as they could, and they had a blast!